manulife-ai/financialqa/README.md

-# Financial Report PDF Indexing
+# Financial Report PDF Parser
-Parse tables and text from (financial report) PDFs and upload them into an Azure AI Search index for (financial data) tabular question-answering (QA) with an LLM in a Retrieval Augmented Generation (RAG) framework.
+Parse text, tables, and figures from (financial report) PDFs and upload them into an (Azure AI Search) index for (financial data) tabular question-answering (QA) with an LLM in a Retrieval Augmented Generation (RAG) framework.

 ## Features
-* Effective parsing of tables and text from PDFs stored in an Azure Blob Storage container using Azure Document Intelligence
+* Effective parsing of text, tables, and figures from PDFs stored in an Azure Blob Storage container using Azure Document Intelligence
 <!-- ```python
 {page_num: {'text': [extracted_text], 'tables': [extracted_tables]}
 ``` -->
-* Document object creation with surrounding text metadata and chunking using ```LangChain``` functionality
+* Document object creation and chunking using ```LangChain``` functionality
 * Document embedding generation using Azure OpenAI and insertion into an Azure AI Search index

 ![Features](ingestion.PNG)